bacontime/blog-mirror/nature/astrosymbols.md

 - <span class="catsym">37 Fides <span class="catPUA"></span></span>: God of trust and reliability.
 Astronomers pretty much completely gave up on the asteroid symbols past this point.
 - <span class="catsym">38 Leda</span>: Spartan queen.
 Made love to swan-Jupiter, and gave birth to an egg from which hatched Helen of Troy, and the twins Castor and Pollux.
 - ...
 - <span class="catsym">243 Ida</span>: A nymph who nursed Jupiter.
-Also the name of the mountain where Jupiter was hidden away.
-The asteroid was the first discovered with its own tiny moon.
+Also the name of the mountain where baby Jupiter was hidden away.
+The asteroid was the first discovered to have its own tiny asteroid moon.
+The moon is named "Dactyl", after a group of weird little forge fellas that lived on Mount Ida and protected Jupiter.
 - <span class="catsym">253 Mathilde</span>: Named after an Astronomer's wife.
 The asteroid was visited by a probe on its way to 433 Eros, and scientists were surprised to see that 253 Mathilde is a loosely packed pile of rubble, more crater than stone.
 - <span class="catsym">433 Eros</span>: Aka Cupid.
 God of erotic desire.
 Had a romance with Psyche.
 This asteroid was the first near-earth asteroid to be discovered.
 It was also the first asteroid people put an orbiter around, and the first asteroid to be landed on.
+Rich in precious metals.
+About as big as the asteroid that wiped out the dinos, and has high odds of slamming into the earth in the very distant future.
+- <span class="catsym">2060 Chiron ⚷</span>: The wisest of the centaurs.
+Trainer of heroes.
+Inventor of botany.
+The object Chiron was the first recognized example of the astronomical centaurs, a group of objects like asteroids but which orbit further out between the gas giants.
+They're so named because they seem to resemble a combination of asteroid and comet.
+- <span class="catsym">10199 Chariklo</span>: A nymph, wife to the centaur Chiron.
+This object is the largest (yet found as of 2019) of the astronomical centaurs, and the smallest object known to have rings.
 - <span class="catsym">25143 Itokawa</span>: Named for the father of Japanese rocketry.
-Shaped like a lumpy sea otter.
+Rubble pile shaped like a lumpy sea otter.
 This was the first asteroid from which a sample was collected and brought back to Earth.
 It's  also the smallest asteroid ever visited.

+2005 VX3: Highly eccentric.
+Possibly a dormant comet.
+99942 Apophis
+2019 OK